History of BMX - year 1980

 December 27th-28th, the 3rd JAG - BMX WORLD CHAMPIONSHIPS, Indianapolis - USA took place.

-December 28th. again a meeting was held at the Convention Center with the present representatives of the participating countries.
-During this meeting the final decision was made to form the I.BMX.F. or "International BMX Federation", a world governing body.
-Gerrit Does was asked to act as General Secretary.
-Involved at the time were among others Ernie Alexander (NBA) and Joan P. DeBoard (preparing rules).
+December 28th. again a meeting (first one in December 1979) was held at the Convention Center with the present representatives of the participating countries.
+During this meeting the final decision was made to form the IBMF or "International BMX Federation", a world governing body.
+Gerrit Does was asked to act as temporary General Secretary.
+Involved at the time were among others Ernie Alexander (NBA) and Joan P. DeBoard (preparing rules), Bill Pippin (Atterney) During the actual racing it was announced that the IBMF (International BMX Federation) was formed and would become official early 1981.
+In 1981 the official name became I.BMX.F., instead of IBMF.
+More on that in year 1981.

 Mr. Tadashi Inoue from Japan stated that there had been a WORLD CHAMPIONSHIP in Japan too with only 2 countries present.
 (NBA - USA was part of that!).
 For BMX this was very bad publicity because Japan is a traditional country and a Worlds should be a Worlds with many countries present.
 Only 2 countries, Japan and the USA.
 That was almost an insult to the Japanese people to call it a World Championship.
 During the December 28th meeting it was also stated that we should try to have a working together relationship with the main three American BMX Organizations, NBL - ABA and NBA.

 At the time, only Gerrit Does and Louis Vrijdag were the guys that did speak 4 languages, which came in handy during these meetings.
 Gerrit Does was asked to act as general secretary for the time being.
-It was agreed that George Esser, Tadashi Inoue, Gerrit Does would come together some time March/April 1981 in Pompano Beach - Florida, USA and prepaire all documents to start a new international organisation.
-In that same month several representatives of National BMX federations come together in Pompano at the NBL office, to finish business and officialy start the International BMX Federation in short the I.BMX.F.
+It was agreed that George Esser, Tadashi Inoue, Gerrit Does and others would come together some time March/April 1981 in Pompano Beach - Florida, USA and prepaire all documents to start a new international organisation.
+In indeed in April 1981 representatives of National BMX federations come together in Pompano at the NBL office, to finish business and officialy start the International BMX Federation in short the I.BMX.F.

 Organizations officially involved at an international level ending 1980: